 The Compensation Committee believes that change in control and severance benefits play an important role in attracting and retaining valuable executives.
 The payment of such benefits also ensures a smooth transition in management following a change in control by giving the named executive officer the incentive to remain with the Company through the transition period, and, in the event the officer's employment is terminated as part of the transition, by compensating the officer with a degree of financial and personal security during a period in which he is likely to be unemployed.
-As a result, as described above, we have historically maintained employment agreements with our named executive officers that provide for severance payments and continuation of group benefits if our named executive officers' employment is terminated by us without "cause" or by the named executive officers for "good reason," including in circumstances involving a change in control of the Company.
-In the event of the termination of employment of a named executive without "cause" or for "good reason" in connection with a change in control, all outstanding stock options and other stock awards are subject to accelerated vesting.
-Additionally, upon the completion of a change in control, the vesting of the performance-based RSUs described above will vest in full as to 100% of the target number of shares.
+As a result, as described above, we have historically maintained employment agreements with our named executive officers that provide for severance payments, specified accelerated vesting of equity awards and continuation of group benefits if our named executive officers' employment is terminated by us without "cause" or by the named executive officers for "good reason," including in circumstances involving a change in control of the Company.